 File via Mail: Send written grievances to the following address:

-Martin’s Point US Family Health Plan, Grievances
+Martin’s Point US Family Health Plan, Grievance Department

 PO Box 9746